syncfusion-content/xamarin-docs/Xamarin/SfMaps/Layers.md

 ## Sublayer

-The shape layers is the core layer of the map.
-The multiple layers can be added in the shape layers as Sublayers within the shape layers.
+The shape layers are the core layers of the maps.
+Multiple layers can be added to the shape layers as sublayers within the shape layers.

 ### Adding multiple layers in the map

-The multiple layer can be added in the maps using [`Sublayer`]().
+Multiple layers can be added to the maps using [`Sublayer`](https://help.syncfusion.com/xamarin/sfmaps/sublayer).

-### What layer to be displayed in the view
+### Displaying layer in the view

-[`BaseMapIndex`](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfMaps.XForms~Syncfusion.SfMaps.XForms.SfMaps~BaseMapIndexProperty.html) property which allows to drilldown from the main layer to another layer.
+The [`BaseMapIndex`](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfMaps.XForms~Syncfusion.SfMaps.XForms.SfMaps~BaseMapIndexProperty.html) property allows drill-down from main layer to another layer.

-In ShapeSelected event, *BaseMapIndex* property has been used to change the layer when asia shape selected.
+In the ShapeSelected event, the *BaseMapIndex* property has been used to change the layer when Asia shape is selected.

 {% tabs %}